Aeonovyli/aeonovyli.github.io/README.md

 ### On messaging

 Most of the people messaging on this website are trusted friends.
 I haven't seen anyone who isn't, at least.
-I was required to wipe the database recently though, so I can't be positive.
-If you see any bad words, take it I haven't seen them yet.
-And in the near future I may add a 'report' button.
+I was required to wipe the database recently though, so I can't be positive...

 ### On chess playing